weronka341/git-tutorial/README.md

-# ,,Git - interaktywny tutorial''
+# Git - interaktywny tutorial

 A web app to learn distributed revision control system Git based on the React and Redux library.
 Written in Polish.